Nacbotics-dev/Go-Insure/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/0xBitzz/Go-Insurance
+1. Clone this repository: `git clone https://github.com/0xBitzz/Go-Insurance`

-2. Install the necessary dependencies: npm install
+2. Install the necessary dependencies: `npm install`

 ## Usage

-1. Start the application:
+1. Start the application: `npm start`

-npm start

 2. Access the application in your web browser at `http://localhost:3000`.